Online Learning: A Modern Introduction Using Convex Optimization: Application: Learning with Expert Advice

-The only thing that makes this problem non-convex is the feasibility set, that is clearly a non-convex one.
+The only thing that makes this problem non-convex is the feasibility set, which is clearly a non-convex one.

 Let's now see how the randomization makes this problem convex.
-Let's extend the feasible set to $V'=\{\bx \in \R^d : x_i>0, \|\bx\|_1=1\}$.
-Note that $\be_i \in V'$.
-For this problem we can use an OCO algorithm to minimize the regret
+Let's extend the feasible set to $\Delta^{d-1}:=\{\bx \in \R^d : x_i \geq 0, \|\bx\|_1=1\}$.
+Note that $\be_i \in \Delta^{d-1}$.
+For this problem, we can use an \ac{OCO} algorithm to minimize the regret

-Can we find a way to transform an upper bound to this regret to the one we care in \eqref{eq:regret_lea}?
-One way is the following one: On each time step, construct a random variable $i_t$ that is equal to $i$ with probability $x_{t,i}$ for $i=1,\dots,d$.
-Then, select the expert according to the outcome of $i_t$.
-Now, in expectation we have
+Can we find a way to transform an upper bound on this regret to the one we care about in \eqref{eq:regret_lea}?
+One way is the following one: on each time step, construct a random variable $A_t$ that is equal to $i$ with probability $x_{t,i}$ for $i=1,\dots,d$.
+Then, select the expert according to the outcome of $A_t$.
+Now, using the law of total expectation, we have

 and